nmattei/cmps6790/syllabus.md

 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 As we are online sometimes this may include posting things on the discussion board or answering a short quiz in Canvas on additional readings.
 This may also include presenting/explaining answers to labs in class.

 ### Required Readings and Labs
 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry.
 You will complete a selection of readings from the zyBook which have questions as well as Labs which will ask you to read and write code in a Jupyter Notebook. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
-Late assignments will not be accepted.**
+Late assignments will not be accepted unless you have a late token to use.**

 ### Projects
 There will be 3 "mini-projects" assigned over the course of the semester (plus one simple setup assignment that will walk you through using git, Docker, and Jupyter).
 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted unless a late token is used, see below.**